whyvez/auth0-angular/README.md

  * /logout: The route that the user will follow in order to close its session.
  * /main:   A route where you are going to display some restricted content (like for instance, a dashboard).

-Let's add the following to the .config block of your application:
+Add the following router configuration to the `.config` block:
 ```js

 $routeProvider